Claken/Cub3d_VM/README.md

 This project is part of the 42 school common core curriculum.

-# WHAT THIS PROJECT BROUGHT ME
+# What this project brought me

 With this project, I have learned to use the `minilibix` library to have images, textures, and colored pixels.<br />
 I have improved my skills in the C language :